Global Talent

 - film and television

-Applicants must first obtain an endorsement from an approved endorsing body:
+Applicants must have won an eligible prize or, alternatively, must have obtained an endorsement from an approved endorsing body:

 - Arts Council England – for the arts, culture, architecture, fashion, film and television